nikkNizz/Drawish/README.md

 pending operations will be deleted.

 #### Command line
-Launch the program from the command line.
-You can also add the path of an image to open as an option.
+If you launch the program from the command line, you can also add the path of an image.
  `/path/Drawish`
  `/path/Drawish /path/to/image`